Skip to content

 And I think this is the reason why I have such a hard time enjoying fictional worlds while I travel.
 When I’m home, everything around me is familiar (for the most part).
 I need new experiences and a feeling of adventure to keep me going.

-Wanderlust, I think, is just curiosity taken further.
+Wanderlust, I think, is just curiosity pushed to an extreme.
 People learn in different ways.
 Some people are visual learners, some auditory, while others have to learn something by actually doing it.
 Learning and wanderlust are both motivated by curiosity.
 But wanderlust is like curiosity by doing, instead of seeing or hearing.
-It’s a step beyond; a desire to go out and actually experience the world.
+It’s a step beyond; a desire to go out and actually experience the world, rather than just learn about it.
 You can’t do that behind a screen.

 Still, when I’m home, I need something to explore.
-I think that’s why games (D&D and video games alike) have always given me so much comfort.
-I can fulfill that desire to explore until I have the opportunity to experience the real thing again.
+I think that’s why games (on a table or a screen) have always given me so much comfort.
+I can fulfill that desire to explore until I have the opportunity to do it for real.

 Language and Adventure